Sunday, December 4, 2022

 David Bowie - "Magic"

 There were three years between the release of David Bowie's Tonight album in 1984 and his follow-up Never Let Me Down album in 1987.
-But in fact, Bowie released songs on three soundtracks in 1986.
+In fact, Bowie released songs on three soundtracks in 1986.
 I thought that if those tunes were collected together, we could have a Bowie album for that year.

 In all, there are 10 Bowie tracks that appeared on the Labyrinth, Absolute Beginners and When the Wind Blows soundtracks.